How to add a progress bar to Confluence pages

 Why use a progress bar in Confluence?

-Ready to effortlessly track project progress?
-We'll show you how to get started with a Confluence progress bar.
+Effortlessly track project and user progress.
+Here’s how to get started with a Confluence progress bar.

-Want to keep team members up-to-date with development on a project?
-Would you like to offer a way for users to see how they've come during employee or customer onboarding, and what they can expect next?
+Want to offer a way for Confluence users to see how far they've come during employee or customer onboarding, and what they can expect next?
 Sounds like a Confluence progress bar is what you need.

 Before you get to creating your progress bar, you'll first need to make some engaging pages.
 Check out our guide to create the best Confluence pages.